jackfiszr/pl2xl/README.md

   an Excel file with no meaningful content.
 - If some DataFrames are empty, they are skipped, and a warning is logged for each skipped DataFrame.
 Non-empty DataFrames are written as expected.
+- The `options.withWorkbook` parameter allows further customization of the workbook using the ExcelJS API.

 **Returns**: A `Promise` that resolves when the file is successfully written.